11 March 2025

 BridgeClimb steals the spotlight but did you know SKYWALK atop the Sydney Tower Eye offers a higher vantage point than the Sydney Harbour Bridge?
 Take a secure stroll along the city’s highest outdoor viewpoint, at a whopping 268 metres above the CBD, to gaze adoringly at the city and as far out as the Blue Mountains.

+Taking selfies out front is great, but totally immersing yourself in the country’s most iconic landmark is a must.
 Many of the globe’s most acclaimed performers can be seen spinning magic within the Sydney Opera House’s unique venues.
 Its annual performance count has been recorded at more than 1,800, ushering in at least 1.4 million people through its doors per year.

 Swing like a pendulum on board the 30-metre-high Sledgehammer, whiz down silky-smooth slides in Coney Island and take it nice and slow on the Ferris Wheel.
-There’s no shortage of fun to be had inside Luna Park Sydney, which was built in 1935 and retains its art deco influence.
+There’s no shortage of fun to be had inside Luna Park Sydney, which was built in 1935 and retains its Art Deco aesthetic.
+It underwent enormous renovations in 2021, introducing nine rides including a new-look Big Dipper, but even more exciting Luna Park Sydney unveilings can be experienced at the northern end of the Sydney Harbour Bridge in Milsons Point.

 Whether you’re starting from the iconic Sydney beach suburb or venturing from the heart of the city, the Manly Ferry offers a budget-friendly way to see Sydney Harbour and the city’s dramatic waterfront structures.
 Regular services run between the two central tourist hubs, sailing past Kirribilli House, the official residence of the Prime Minister, Bradleys Head, South Head and much more.

 And you thought Melbourne did it well.
-Get your breakfast mimosa fix at one of the best bottomless brunch menus in the city, which span the city’s CBD, eastern suburbs, northern beaches, north shore and Southerland Shire.
+Get your breakfast mimosa fix at one of the best bottomless brunch menus in the city, which span the city’s CBD, eastern suburbs, northern beaches, north shore and Sutherland Shire.
 Offering multi-course banquets paired with uncapped thirst-quenching concoctions, it’s one of the most fun ways to kick start a day of touring this remarkable city.

 Spoilt for choice, visitors are urged to discover some of the city’s best secret swimming spots at Sydney’s most outstanding beaches.
 While icons including Bondi, Manly, Palm Beach and Gordons Bay need no introduction, lesser-known hot spots such as Great Mackerel Beach in the northern beaches and Resolute Beach in Ku-ring-gai Chase National Park offer great vibes away from thick crowds.

+From beginner trails to multi-day expeditions that take in endless natural wonders, the city’s most spectacular hikes and coastal walks are vast and full of adventure.
 Pack a picnic and prepare for a full day out as walks including Castlecrag’s Harold Reid Foreshore Track and Lane Cove National Park’s Riverside Walking Track offer views to rival those found along Sydney’s popular Bondi to Manly or Coogee to Bondi walks.

 Venture below the water’s surface in Sydney to discover vibrant underwater ecosystems.
 The best way to stickybeak?
 With a snorkel mask and flippers.
 Sydney’s best snorkelling spots include Cabbage Tree Bay in Manly and Fairlight Beach in the northern beaches while Clovelly Beach makes waves in the east and the south is dotted with standouts like Cronulla’s Oak Park.